10 Questions to Ask Before Engaging an Elder Law Attorney

 - Does the firm handle at least five Medicaid planning cases per month?

 - Have attorneys in the firm completed Medicaid applications?

-- Is there a CPA in the firm who can fully understand the income, gift and estate tax implications of long-term care and Medicaid planning?
+- Is there an attorney in the firm who can fully understand the income, gift and estate tax implications of long-term care and Medicaid planning?

 - Do the attorneys in the firm regularly attend seminars on long term care issues?